 The location selected to film the elite scenes is quite interesting.
 Mentmore Towers was built in the 19th century as a country house for a member of the most prominent and powerful elite family in the world: The Rothschilds.
 By selecting this location, was Kubrick trying to show his audience the “real world” equivalents to the ultra-elite shown in the movie?
-Incidentally, the name of Bill’s connection to the elite, Victor Ziegler, is of German-Jewish origin, like Rothschild.
+Incidentally, the name of Bill’s connection to the elite, Victor Ziegler, is of German-Jewish origins, like Rothschild.

 In the movie, when Bill enters the mansion, he mixes with a crowd of masked people silently watching the ritual.
-One of these people appear to instantly recognize Bill (or the fact that he doesn’t belong here).
+One of these people appears to instantly recognize Bill (or the fact that he doesn’t belong here).